amountcastlej/FaveShow/README.md

 # SchittsCreek

-This project was built using HTML, CSS & JavaScript to create a website featuring the TV show Schitts Creek
+This website theme was inspired by the TV show Schitts Creek and created using HTML, CSS & JavaScript